 1. What is the main difference between LOS and LMS?

+The key differences between LOS and LMS lie in their roles within the lending process.
 An LOS handles the pre-loan process, from applications to approvals, while an LMS manages everything after disbursement, including repayments, collections, and customer communication.

 2. Do lenders in the U.S. usually need both systems?